Mahmoudz/Porto/README.md

 <a id="Sections-Interactions"></a>
-#### Sections Communication
+### Sections Communication

-- A Section MUST be isolated and SHOULD NOT depends on any other Section.
+- A Section MUST be isolated and SHOULD NOT depend on any other Section.
-- A Section MAY listen to Events fired by other Sections.
-(Commands can be used as alternative to Events).
+- A Section MAY listen to events fired by other Sections.
+(Commands can be used as an alternative to events.)

+This architecture allows for a loose coupling between Sections, enabling a more scalable and flexible system.
+Events and commands can be used to communicate between different Sections, allowing for easy expansion and modification of the system over time.

 <br>